The Netherlands – where EV charging points grow like tulips

 BEVs per charging point in the Netherlands

-With such a low ratio, queues are rare at charging stations, and with multiple CPOs operating in the same service area, it even allows the driver the luxury of picking the one with the most competitive pricing.
+With such a low ratio, queues are rare at EV charging points, and with multiple CPOs operating in the same service area, it even allows the driver the luxury of picking the one with the most competitive pricing.

 Many ask the question ‘how easy is it to charge in the Netherlands?’
 The answer is very easy.
 Firstly, roaming protocols were enacted over a decade ago, which allows roaming abilities for the several operators in the market.
 So, drivers can charge wherever they like with just one card or app, instead of the multitude of cards that are required in other countries.

 Secondly, the slow charging roll-out started traditionally, focusing on supermarkets, car parks, or shopping centres.
-But with time, local municipalities started to become involved, and if an EV driver requested a charging point near their address for roadside charging, one was added to the network.
+But with time, local municipalities started to become involved, and if drivers requested EV charging points near their address for roadside charging, they were added to the network.
 This is a relevant benefit for apartment dwellers who often do not consider an EV because they do not have anywhere to charge.

 The company already has partnerships with supermarkets and hotel chains and has an ambitious expansion plan inside and outside Dutch borders.
 FastNed is already present in the UK, Belgium, Germany and Switzerland and is aiming to become the second-largest CPO in Europe, ahead of Ionity and only behind the Tesla Supercharger network.